joe-castle/timrjs/README.md

 If you find any and fancy helping me out, go [here](https://github.com/joesmith100/timrjs/issues) to create an issue, or send one of those fancy pull requests.
 ### Future Plans
 I have some ideas to improve Timr.
- - Option to customise time format separator, e.g. HH-MM-SS.
+ - Flesh out the stopwatch feature.
- - To provide an optional 100 millisecond counter: 01:40:20:24.
+ - Provide an optional 100 millisecond counter: 01:40:20:24.
  - Refactor, I suspect some of my code is quite verbose.

 ### License